aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-deploy.rst

 Web Deploy Archive
 ------------------

-    Required if :code:`Application Type` is set to 'ASP.NET'.
+    Required if :code:`Application Type` is set to :guilabel:`ASP.NET`.
 The path to the web deploy archive that contains the application to deploy to |EB|.

 Published Application Path
 --------------------------

-    Required if :code:`Application Type` is set to 'ASP.NET Core'.
-The path to the directory where the command 'dotnet publish' outputted the published application.
+    Required if :code:`Application Type` is set to :guilabel:`ASP.NET Core`.
+The path to the directory where the command :code:`dotnet publish` outputs the published application.

 Application Name*
 -----------------